Raivis80/colour-connector/README.md

 Once signed in, users may search for friends and send friend requests

-Once a friend request has been accepted, linked users may send messages and notes to each other
+Once a friend request has been accepted, linked users may send messages and monochromatic images to each other

+When a user receives a message, it is displayed in their activty feed.
+The message contains a 200x200 image, and when clicked on, a modal activates and displays a larger version of the image.

-The project also includes an About page, which includes links to the LinkedIn and Github profiles of the team.
+The project also includes an About page, which includes links to the LinkedIn and Github profiles of the team

 ### Fonts
 ### Colour Scheme